 This rain-on-snow event is atypical in the region of Montpellier considering the accumulated amount of precipitation and the amount of precipitation fallen as snow.
-Ground measurements indicate that snow depths of more than 25 cm have occurred only five times since the 1950s (35 cm in February 1954, 35 cm during the winter 1962-1963, 27 cm on the 14-16/01/1987, 28 cm on the 22/01/1992 and the event described here).
-The empirical return period of the snow event alone exceeds 10 years

-(five events in 70 years).
+Ground measurements indicate that snow depths of more than 25 cm have occurred only five times since the 1950s (35 cm in February 1954, 35 cm during the winter of 1962-1963, 27 cm on 14-16 January 1987, 28 cm on 22 January 1992 and the event described here).
+The empirical return period of the snow event alone exceeds 10 years (five events in 70 years).
 What makes the rain-on-snow event particularly unusual is the large amount of rainfall that followed the snow event.
-Its occurrence can be explained by the main following elements:
+Its occurrence can be explained by the following main elements:

-- the presence of very cold air at all altitudes and in particular at the low troposphere; - the blocking of a strong convergence zone leading to an intense rain/snow event;

-- the preservation of this convergence zone and cold wind supply from the northeast around Montpellier.
+- the presence of very cold air at all altitudes and in particular at the low troposphere - the blocking of a strong convergence zone leading to an intense rain-on-snow event the preservation of this convergence zone and cold wind supply from the northeast around Montpellier.